datalad-handbook/book/docs/beyond_basics/101-170-dataladrun.rst

    # job handler should clean up workspace

 Pending a few yet missing safe guards against concurrency issues and to enable re-running computations, such a script can be submitted to any job scheduler with a subject ID and a job ID as identifiers for the fMRIprep run and branch names.
+The concrete calling/submission of this script is shown in the paragraph :ref:`jobsubmit`, but on a procedural level, this workflow sketch takes care

 .. findoutmore:: Fine-tuning: Enable re-running and safe-guard concurrency issues